dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Bindings

-Projects can now multi-target versions of .NET for iOS bindings.
-For example, a library project may need to build for two distinct versions:
+.NET iOS 9 Preview 3 introduces the ability to multi-target versions of .NET for iOS bindings.
+For example, a library project may need to build for two distinct iOS versions:

 ```xml
 <TargetFrameworks>net9.0-ios17.0;net9.0-ios17.2</TargetFrameworks>